QR3.4.3 What is a Photon?

 A 5GHz computer network runs at 5,000,000,000 cycles per second.
 That seems very fast but Planck time suggests that the quantum network cycles at an astonishing 1045 times a second!
 Planck time is the smallest possible time scale in our universe, and Planck length is the smallest possible distance, so dividing this distance by this time should give the speed of light, and sure enough it does (Note 1).
 The speed of light then, like every wave, is limited by the speed of the medium that transmits it.

 Why then does light slow down when it moves in water?
-Again, it is our particle bias that says it is in the water.
-If light moves in water, we say the medium is water, and if it moves in glass, we say the medium is glass, but if it moves in space, we say it is a wave of nothing, which is inconsistent!
+Again, our particle bias assumes it is in the water.
+If light moves in water, we say the medium is water, and if it moves in glass, we say the medium is glass, but if it moves in space, we call it a wave of nothing, which is inconsistent!
 Surely light has the same medium in every case.
 If the medium of light in space is the quantum network, it is also the medium when it moves through water or glass.
 Light then doesn’t slow down because water is a denser medium, but because the quantum network has to also generate the water.
-When the quantum network is doing other things, it slows down, so light slows down in water for the same reason that a game slows down when the computer running it has other things to do.
+The quantum network slows down when it has other things to do, so light slows down in water for the same reason that a game slows down when its computer has other things to do.

-Light then moves at different speeds through different materials because the quantum network handling it has other things to do as well.
+Light moves at different speeds through different materials because the quantum network has to also generate them.
 Fortunately, the network still processes photons in strict sequence, one after the other, like cars in a queue.
 Each point handles the photon it has before accepting the next one, so even if it runs slower, they still arrive in lock-step order.
 This maintains causality, as if one photon could overtake another, we could see an object arrive before it left!
 Causality requires photons to stay in sequence and the quantum engine rigorously maintains this.

 Next